mevdschee/java-crud-api/README.md

 ###Configuring

-In the file "src/main/resources/jetty.properties" you can configure the listening host and port In "src/main/resources/hikari.properties" you can configure the MySQL connection.
+In the file "src/main/resources/jetty.properties" you can configure the listening host and port.

+In "src/main/resources/hikari.properties" you can configure the MySQL connection.

 ###Running